rizblie/kubectl-101/README.md

 ```
 kubectl get service frontend-service
 ```
 You should see the `EXTERNAL-IP` value populated with the URI for an AWS load balancer.
 Copy and paste this into a browser to test your service.
-Note that you might need to wait for a few minutes for DNS to propagate.
+Note that you will need to wait for a few minutes for DNS to propagate.

 ### Clean up resources